ZF-Commons/ZfcUser/README.md

   actually work yet, but defaults an 'active' field in the DB to 0.)
 - **login_after_registration** - Boolean value, automatically logs the user in after they successfully register.
 Default value is `false`.
+- **registration_form_captcha** - Boolean value, determines if a captcha should be utilized on the user registration form.
+Default value is `true`.
+(Note, right now this only utilizes a weak Zend\Text\Figlet CAPTCHA, but I have plans to make all Zend\Captcha adapters work.)

 Overriding / extending the User entity
 --------------------------------------